 Early Withdrawal – If students withdraw part-way through the school year, tuition will be prorated through the final week that they are enrolled.

-Annual Payments – Payment for the entire year up front can be made via cash or check at the institution if desired.
+Annual Payments – Paying the entire year up front can be made via cash or check at the institution if desired.
 Families that choose to pay annually will still need to sign up for payments through FACTS for incidental billing throughout the year.

 Accounting for Student Labor – When a financial plan is finalized within FACTS, the last payment for the year will include the budgeted amount that the student is supposed to contribute to their bill from the work program, making the final payment amount appear larger than the earlier payments.
 As the student works on campus throughout the school year, their earnings will be applied to this final payment and bring it down as time goes on.
 If the student does not work enough hours to meet the agreed-upon amount by the end of the school year, the remaining budgeted amount will be added to the final payment.